sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗:
     ----
-    ✓:
+    ✓: Create a one-unit stake in the new scene with the newly understood information. | one gray progress
     ----
-    ✔:
+    ✔: Create a one-unit stake in the new scene with the newly understood information. | one green progress
     ----
-    ✔✔: Create a one or two-unit stake in the new scene with the newly understood information.
-Mark an equal amount of progress on another scene stake.
+    ✔✔: Create a two-unit stake in the new scene with the newly understood information. | two green progress

 **Details**: State facts about the world or the people in it.
  Consult your accumulated knowledge about something.